SammyWhite000/BlockCipher/README.md

 2. Extract the tar file by running the below command.
 It should exapnd with all of the necessary program files
     * tar -xvf SamuelWhite_Encryption.tar

 3. There should be 3 .cc files, two .h files, and one Makefile.
-Make is it how we will execute our program.
+'Make' is it how we will execute our program.
     * There should also be two .txt files, these are not necessary to the program, but they were used for testing.
 You can chose to ignore these

 4. To make an executable file, type "make" into the console where all of the files are located.